 When you have constant, stabbing pain, you can’t effectively interact with other human beings.
 “I love you,” I found myself saying.
 “But just leave me alone.”
 You can’t act happy, and you don’t give a shit about anything else but what you are going through.

 After two weeks of this, I officially reached my breaking point.
 It takes a lot to get me really frustrated.
 When I was 16, I sat by my grandfather’s bed and watched the process of his dying.
-His older, 84 year old brother yelling at him.
+His older, 84-year-old brother yelling at him.
 “It should be me there, not you.
 I was supposed to die first.”
-His looking at a check from a business deal in disgust.
+He’s looking at a check from a business deal in disgust.
 He literally pushed it out of his face.
-His crying about not pursuing his dream of becoming a lawyer (his father made him stay on the farm).
+He crying about not pursuing his dream of becoming a lawyer (his father made him stay on the farm).
 These moments changed my life.
 It became very clear to me that it would be me on that bed in a blink of an eye.

 Long story short, the doctor asked where it hurt, took x-rays, and said my spine looked fine.
-We talked a little about drugs, and she whipped out the prescription pad and started writing out dosages for Hydrocodon and Tramadol, which essentially dull the brain into a mild blissful state – so you don’t really care that you are hurting.
-These are opiate based narcotics, with Hydrocodon being stronger (and more addictive) than Tramadol.
-I’d never taken them before, but at this point I was willing to try anything.
+We talked a little about drugs, and she whipped out the prescription pad and started writing out dosages for Hydrocodone and Tramadol, which essentially dull the brain into a mild blissful state – so you don’t really care that you are hurting.
+These are opiate-based narcotics, with Hydrocodone being stronger (and more addictive) than Tramadol.
+I’d never taken them before, but at this point, I was willing to try anything.
 In addition to these gems, she also gave me Gabapentin, which dulls nerve pain.
 She said to take these with food.

-After leaving the doctor, we went straight to the pharmacy to get these prescriptions filled, and then straight to the first food joint we could find.
+After leaving the doctor, we went straight to the pharmacy to get these prescriptions filled, and then straight to the first food joint, we could find.
 It turned out to be a Wendys.
 Now, I don’t eat fast food.
 I think it’s poison.
-But in this case I was willing to make an exception.
+But in this case, I was willing to make an exception.
 It was the best damn cheeseburger I’ve ever eaten.
-Though it probably had more to do with the hope I had gained in popping a Hydrocodon and a Gabapentin in my mouth along with the salty beef patty.
-Note, for those of you venturing into the world of these drugs, the doctor said it was fine taking these two together, but not to take Tramadol and Gabapentin at the same time.
+Though it probably had more to do with the hope I had gained in popping a Hydrocodone and a Gabapentin in my mouth along with the salty beef patty.
+Note, for those of you venturing into the world of these drugs, the doctor said it was fine to take these two together, but not to take Tramadol and Gabapentin at the same time.

 So – did the prescription drugs help?

 Yes.
-The first night I took the one Hydrocodon and the one Gabapentin along with the cheeseburger.
+The first night I took Hydrocodone and one Gabapentin along with the cheeseburger.
 I slept 3 hours in a row, in the bed, with my legs hooked over a bean bag chair.
-After that I had to get up and walk around and let my muscles loosen up – but three hours of sleep in a row was a miracle.
+After that, I had to get up and walk around and let my muscles loosen up – but three hours of sleep in a row was a miracle.